 From the Code of Student Conduct:

 Appeal Process for Cases Adjudicated by Residence Hall Directors and Administrative Hearing Officers

 - A decision and/or a sanction may be appealed.
 The appeal must be in writing and should be delivered to the Director of Community Standards or designee within 5 class days of the hearing.

 - For cases that were heard by the Assistant Director of Community Standards, Community Directors, Residence Hall Directors, or Office of Residential and Community Life administrators, the appeal will go to the Director of Community Standards.

-- For cases that were heard by the Director of Community Standards, the Vice President for Student Development or his/her designee will review the appeal.
+- For cases that were heard by the Director of Community Standards, the Vice President for Student Affairs or his/her designee will review the appeal.

 - For cases that were heard by the Standing Disciplinary Board, an Appeal Panel of two (2) faculty/staff and one (1) student will review the appeal.

 - The appeal process will consist of a review of the incident documentation, decision letter, appeal letter, other supporting documents, and the recording of the initial hearing.
 The appeal process will not include a new hearing.
 The following exceptions apply:

 - If the appeal presents new evidence that was not available at the time of the administrative hearing, the student may be called to discuss the evidence.

 - If it is found that the student's due process rights were violated at the administrative hearing, the case will be heard again by an individual appointed by the Vice President or his/her designee.

 - The individual who reviewed the appeal will respond to the appeal in writing.